jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

    Pick the subscription you want to use for creating the cluster, and set that as your default.
+   If you only have one subscription you can ignore this step.

    .. code-block:: bash